• ZDP189

 What is ZDP189?

 ZDP189 is a premium stainless steel produced by Hitachi Metals, one of Japan's leading steel manufacturers.
 It contains 3% carbon and 20% chromium, achieving high hardness (up to 70 HRC) and excellent wear resistance, while also being resistant to rust.
-Particularly, in terms of hardness, which significantly affects the edge retention, ZDP189 is among the top-class steels for blades.
+In terms of hardness, which significantly affects edge retention, ZDP189 is among the top-class steels for blades.
 Despite these strengths, it has drawbacks such as lower toughness, reduced corrosion resistance, and being difficult to sharpen.
-Utilizing these outstanding material properties, skilled craftsmen meticulously create each knife.
+Skilled craftsmen meticulously create each knife, utilizing these outstanding material properties.
 Please enjoy the exceptional sharpness.

 What is ZDP189?